Pkzoidtoken/DgPacke/readme.md

 ### 🔥 Dargon Packer 🔥

-### The DgPacker tool by Pkzoid is designed to package files and folders into a single archive, similar to popular tools like Zip or WinRAR.
-This tool enables users to conveniently "pack" multiple files or folders into one file, making organization and transfer simpler.
+### This tool by Pkzoid allows you to package files and folders into a single archive, similar to Zip or WinRAR.
+The tool allows users to "pack" multiple files or folders into one file, simplifying the process of transferring and organizing information.

-#### Here are some key points about DgPacker:
+### This is what DgPacker does:

-#### Compression Levels:
+### Levels of compression:

-Currently, DgPacker does not support any compression features.
-Adding options for different compression rates could be a future improvement.
+Currently, DgPacker does not support compression.
+Future improvements could include options for different compression rates.

-#### Password Protection:
+### Protection by password:

-There is currently no password protection available.
-Adding this functionality could help secure sensitive files in the future.
+Password protection is not available at the moment.
+Future security measures could be improved by adding this functionality.

-####  Cross-Platform Compatibility:
+### Cross-Platform Compatibility:

 DgPacker’s packed files are designed to be used across different operating systems, including Linux and others, allowing flexibility for users on various platforms.

-#### Python Integration:
+### Python Integration:

 Packed files can be accessed directly via Python.
 Users can list contents with a printdir function, extract specific files, or extract all files, making it easy to integrate into Python-based workflows